 We talk a lot about leadership at Asana.
 As a leader, it’s your responsibility to inspire, motivate, and encourage your team.
-You want to give them the resources they need to succeed, as well as the structure they need to do a good job.
+You want to provide both the resources they need to succeed and the structure they need to perform well.
 Yet, according to the Anatomy of Work Index, only 15% of knowledge workers feel completely heard by their organization.
-Many leaders start a dialogue with their team but have a hard time maintaining the dialogue or turning it into action.
+Many leaders start a dialogue with their team but have a hard time maintaining the dialogue or turning it into an action plan.
 When we fail to act, our team can experience stress, lack of clarity, or even burnout.

 There is no one right way to lead—and the best leaders use multiple leadership styles.
 Transactional leadership is one style of leadership that, when used intentionally, can help your team members excel at specific tasks or specific situations.
 In this article, we’ll cover what transactional leadership is and when you can use it—as well as when to avoid it and use other types of leadership styles instead.

 The modern workplace is mentally cluttered and “always on.”
 Every day, we lose clarity to the chaos of murky priorities, duplicative work, and work about work.
-This lack of clarity and stress can lead to burnout—in the last year, seven out of every ten knowledge workers experienced burnout at least once.
+This lack of clarity and stress can lead to burnout—almost one in four of workers experience burnout four or more times per year.
 Additionally, knowledge workers around the world struggle to focus on the right work at the right time.
-Despite working nearly two hours later every day compared to 2019, 26% of deadlines are missed each week.
+Over half of workers feel they have to respond to notifications immediately and over a third feel overwhelmed by persistent pings.

 As a leader, you’re empowered to guide your team in the right direction.
-One of the most powerful things you can do as a leader is to help your team connect daily goals to team and company objectives.
-By giving your team the big picture about how their work fits into the company’s mission or vision—even in a small way—you can help them better prioritize their tasks and get high-impact work done.
+One of the most powerful things you can do as a leader is to help your team connect daily short-term goals to team and company objectives.
+By giving your team the big picture about how their work leads back to the company’s mission or vision, you can motivate them to get high-impact work done.

-Not delegating enough is bad for you and bad for people who could be getting more autonomy and learning more skills.
+Delegating is both good for you as a leader and the people who are receiving the work, getting more autonomy, and learning more skills.